 The France-based firm said it has issued almost 16 million new shares, representing an increase of around 9 per cent on the total number of shares already sold.

-It comes after it announced in March that Pfizer, which holds an around 5 per cent stake in the company, would go ahead and seek regulatory approval for their joint Lyme disease vaccine, even though one of the trial criteria was not met due to fewer-than-anticipated cases of the disease.
+It comes after it announced in March that Pfizer, which holds an around 5 per cent stake in the company, would go ahead and seek regulatory approval for their joint Lyme disease vaccine, even though one of the Phase 3 trial criteria was not met due to fewer-than-anticipated cases of the disease.

 At the time, the results sent Valneva’s share price down over a third.